davawen/Dot-VM/README.md

 		; Which translates to :
 		; 'equal', 'less than', 'less or equal',
 		; 'greater than', 'greater or equal' and 'not equal'

-		ifeq $reg, $sp ; If no condition is given, 'eq' will be assumed

 	call [label]
 	; Jumps to a label and sets the '$$' label to the next instruction ; Call is functionally equivalent to 'jump', but it is used to invoke functions